CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 Basically, a distinction can be made between identifiers for users and administrators.
 Only administrators manage the IT systems, while normal user IDs only have the rights to perform their work-specific tasks.
 Normal user IDs may not have administration rights to protect the operating system and client configuration from accidental, negligent or intentional modification by the user.

-If users only need to perform certain administrative tasks, it is often not necessary to give them all rights associated with their own login or even system administrator rights.
+If users only need to perform certain administrative tasks, it is often not necessary to give them all rights associated with their own login, or even system administrator rights.
 Examples include certain routine system administration activities, such as creating backups or setting up a new user menu-driven with a program, or activities that require a user to have only a single application program.
 In particular for temporary workers and external service providers, care must be taken that they only use the services and only access the data they actually need.
 When your activity is over, disable their accounts and remove all access permissions.

 If possible, users should be provided with a limited user environment.
-For example, it can be implemented under Unix with a restricted shell (rsh) and a restriction of the access paths with the Unix command chroot.
-Another possibility is to execute individual application programs, such as web browsers, in the so-called kiosk mode, so that there is only limited access.
+For example, it can be implemented under Unix by a restricted shell (rsh) and a restriction of the access paths with the Unix command chroot.
+Another possibility is to run individual application programs, such as web browsers, in the so-called kiosk mode, so that there is only limited access.

 If particularly extensive rights are assigned to user IDs, this should be as restrictive as possible.
 On the one hand the circle of privileged users should be restricted as far as possible and on the other hand only the rights needed for the execution of the work should be assigned.
 For all tasks that can be performed without extended rights, privileged users should also work under identifiers with standard rights.

 #### SYS.2.1.M3 Enable auto-update mechanisms
 Many products have automatic update mechanisms (autoupdate) that inform users when there are patches or updates.
 Often, these also offer the option of downloading and installing the updates immediately via the Internet.
 In general, the existing auto-update mechanisms must be activated.
-As a rule, all operating systems and available standard software packages today contain such mechanisms.
+As a rule, today all operating systems and available standard software packages contain such mechanisms.
 The functionality of the update mechanism varies depending on the version, installation mode and manufacturer.

 Usually, auto-update IT products look for new versions or software packages every time they start their IT systems or every time they dial into the Internet on a public update server.
 Products provide several ways to configure the auto-update mechanism.
 When new IT components are put into operation, it should always be checked whether and which update mechanisms they have and how they can be configured.
 It should also be checked which data is transferred from the auto-update mechanism to the manufacturer.
 It should first be clarified in principle how these mechanisms are handled.
 Then it should be determined how the update functions are concretely configured in the different products.
 The following is an overview of different variants of these mechanisms.

-The complete deactivation is not offered by every software.
+The complete deactivation is not offered by any software.
 If the institution wants to prevent the uncontrolled communication of IT components with the outside world, then packet filters must be used.

-If a query from a public update server is not desired, many software products can be redirected to Internet addresses other than the manufacturer's, such as internal.
+If a query from a public update server is not desired, many software products can be redirected to Internet addresses other than the manufacturer's, such as internal ones.

 Some manufacturers offer software for own operation of update servers or update mirror servers, whereby the update server in the institution is installed locally (eg Windows Server Update Services WSUS).
 The update server then communicates directly with the manufacturer and loads the desired updates directly from the manufacturer.
-The advantage of this solution is that the IT systems of an institution affected by the update do not have to communicate themselves with the manufacturer's update server, but only with the locally installed.
+The advantage of this solution is that the IT systems of an institution affected by the update do not have to communicate themselves with the manufacturer's update server, but only with the locally installed one.
 This allows the traffic to the outside to be minimized.
 With many products for update servers, the desired settings can be conveniently made via a graphical user interface (GUI).
 However, there are also products in which the necessary settings to use local update servers or to prevent the query from a public update server are hidden or can only be prevented by packet filters or firewalls.

 If public update servers are to be used, the authenticity of the update server must first be checked.
 In addition, it should be investigated whether time intervals or events for controlling the update request action can be set.
 The settings must then be made according to the defined change strategy.